movementlabsxyz/MIP/MIP/mip-42/README.md

 # MIP-15: NB-FFS Decoupled Demurrage

-- **Description**:
+- **Description**: Proposes a variant of [NB-FFS Decoupled](https://github.com/movementlabsxyz/MIP/pull/40) which issues a demurrage token as an LP Token reward.
 - **Authors**: [Liam Monninger](mailto:liam@movementlabs.xyz)
-- **Reviewer**: Andreas Penzkofer
 - **Desiderata**: [MD-15](../MD/md-15/README.md)

 ## Abstract

-We propose NB-FFS Decoupled Demurrage as a variant of [NB-FFS Decoupled](https://github.com/movementlabsxyz/MIP/pull/40) which issues a demurrage token as an LP Token reward.
+We propose Native Bridge - Fast Finality Settlement (NB-FFS) Decoupled Demurrage as a variant of [NB-FFS Decoupled](https://github.com/movementlabsxyz/MIP/pull/40) which issues a demurrage token as an LP Token reward.
 This approach allows the FFS reward mechanism to manipulate the supply of its rewards s.t. a new token generation event is not strictly required.
 We review demurrage strategies in general, highlighting several approaches which are particularly applicable in the NB-FFS context.

 We also introduce [MG-n](../../MG/mg-n/README.md) which defines the term "demurrage token."